 And so the potter’s wheel ever turns, binding us all in its infinite expressive potential.

 The Connecticut Ceramics Study Circle, based in Greenwich, Connecticut, comprises over a hundred members from the metropolitan tri-state area, including art historians, curators, appraisers, private collectors, dealers, both amateur and professional ceramicists, and art aficionados.
 A 501(c)(3) organization, the CCSC was founded in 1989 to promote the understanding of and appreciation for pottery and porcelain, and to disseminate knowledge about the subject.

 The CCSC sponsors occasional trips to notable collections both private and public, and the research group meets once a month for in-depth inquiry into selected topics.
 Our monthly lectures, given by recognized authorities in their fields, offer interesting and informed perspectives on ceramic manufacture, use, history, appraisal, seminal figures, and contemporary developments.

 All lectures are held at the Bruce Museum, 1 Museum Drive, Greenwich, CT.
-Due to construction at the Bruce Museum, the March, April, and May 2018 meetings will be held at the First Congregational Church, 108 Sound Beach Ave., Old Greenwich, CT.
+The annual seminar will be held at the First Congregational Church, 108 Sound Beach Ave., Old Greenwich, CT.
 Lectures are held on the second Monday of the month and begin at 1:15 p.m.
 Refreshments and free-wheeling discussion follow.
 Non-members are welcome to attend any lecture for a fee of $25.
 A printable calendar of the 2017-18 season appears in the lower left hand sidebar of the Calendar page.